Consensys/doc.orion/CLA.md

 This page is the step-by-step guide to signing the Consensys AG Individual Contributor License Agreement.

-1. First and foremost, read [the current version of the CLA].
+1. First, read [the current version of the CLA].
    It is written to be as close to plain English as possible.

 2. Make an account on [GitHub] if you don't already have one.